What Makes Your Video Rank in Search Results on YouTube?

 YouTube, the prominent video sharing platform, is the second-largest search engine in the world – right after Google, its parent company.
 There are over 500 hours of video uploaded to YouTube every minute, and with a seemingly endless amount of videos to choose from, how does your content stand out amongst the rest?

-Here a just a few things to do to get your video to rank in search results on YouTube.
+Here a just a few things to do to improve your video rank in search results on YouTube.

 The Biggest Factors in YouTube SEO